 - Works with: AT&T and T-Mobile networks

-You’ve probably never heard of the Ushining brand, but that’s no reason to give up on it before giving it a try.
-While the phone won’t work on Verizon’s network, it’s a good match for the AT&T and T-Mobile 3G networks, or any of the discount carriers that use these networks, all at a good price.
+You’ve probably never heard of the Ushining brand, but that’s no reason to rule it out as a cheap flip phone option.
+While it won’t work on Verizon’s network, it’s a good match for the AT&T and T-Mobile 3G networks, or any of the discount carriers that use these networks, all at a good price.

-Alcatel GO FLIP™ 3: Best flip phone for battery
+Best flip phone for battery life: Alcatel GO FLIP™ 3

 - Why we like it: Long-lasting battery, simple to use